root-THC/ESTUDIO/BBDD/TRANSACCIONES/multiusuari.md

 UPDATE punts SET valor = 9 WHERE id = 120; -- Connexió 1

 BEGIN; -- Connexió 2
-UPDATE punts SET valor = 7 WHERE id = 120; -- Connexió 2
+--UPDATE punts SET valor = 7 WHERE id = 120; -- Connexió 2

 ROLLBACK TO a; -- Connexió 1